aragos/tichu-tournament/docs/api.md

        combination.
     * `relay_table`: Integer.
 If set, this set of hands must be played simultaneously with another table.
 Optional.
+    * `scoring`: Object.
+If the hand has already been scored contains relevant information about the score.
+Optional.
+      * `calls`: Object.
+Calls made by players.
+May have entries for `north`, `east`, `west`, `south`.
+        Each entry may be `"T"`, indicating a call of Tichu, `"GT"`, indicating a call of Grand Tichu, or `""`, indicating no call.
+If an entry is absent, it is assumed to mean no call.
+      * `ns_score`: Integer or string.
+The score of the north-south pair, including Tichu bonuses and penalties.
+May also be the string "AVG+" or "AVG-".
+      * `ew_score`: Integer or string.
+The score of the east-west pair, including Tichu bonuses and penalties.
+May also be the string "AVG+" or "AVG-".
+      * `notes`: String.
+Any additional notes about the hand added by the scorer or the director.

 ### Check if hand has been scored (HEAD /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)